 In 2018, we developed the Grand Uncertainties Matrix (GUM) to catalog and document the progress and results of the processes to identify, prioritize, and address scientific uncertainties.
 Key information that we curate in the GUM includes: 1) a catalog of relevant uncertainties from Implementation Strategies, 2) the status and results of any prioritization processes to date, and 3) brief descriptions of relevant research that might address uncertainties.
 This living document is designed to further the work of developing a focused research agenda, incorporating scientific research into planning and decision making, and supporting adaptive management in Puget Sound.

-Access the GUM on the Encyclopedia of Puget Sound and learn more about it in this interview with Tessa Francis.
+Access the GUM on the Encyclopedia of Puget Sound and learn more about it in our GUM infographic and in this interview with Tessa Francis.

 Contact